 - Selling goods for charitable purposes (but a street collection permit will be required).

-*A pedlar’s certificate is issued by the police.
+- A pedlar.
+A pedlar’s certificate is issued by the police at a police station.
+How to apply for a pedlar's certificate - GOV.UK (www.gov.uk).
 It allows a person to sell goods (usually trinkets, household goods and other handmade objects), travelling on foot from door to door, place to place or town to town.

 The Isle of Wight Council’s Street Trading Policy is used by the licensing authority to assist in the determination of applications for a street trading consent.
-View the current Street Trading Policy, which has been applicable from 1 August 2014.
-(PDF, 256.66KB, 13 pages).
+View the current Street Trading Policy (PDF, 274 MB, 12 pages).
+The policy has been applicable from January 2022.

-**Please note that when submitting an application for consent the public liability insurance (PLI) levels that are now required as part of the applications supporting documentation has increased from £5 million to £10 million.
-The associated Policies will be updated in due course**
+Please note: when submitting an application for consent the public liability insurance (PLI) levels are now required as part of the applications supporting documentation.
+It has increased from £5 million to £10 million.
+The associated Policies will be updated in due course.

 A fee must be paid at the time an application is made.
 The fee covers the cost of administration, inspection and enforcement activity.
 View the street trading fees and charges (PDF, 86KB, 1 page).